 The PCOA is administered in a computer-based format.
 The schools provide the test location and facilities needed to assist NABP in securely administering the PCOA to the students.
 Detailed guidance is provided in the PCOA Information for Administrators section.
 Students can find instructions for registering and other information in the PCOA Information for Students section.

-The PCOA Content Areas and subtopics for the 2017-2018 academic year are based upon outcomes from the US College of Pharmacy Curricula Survey that was completed in 2015.
+The PCOA Content Areas and subtopics for the current academic year are based upon outcomes from the US College of Pharmacy Curricula Survey that was completed in 2015.
 The 225-question assessment is composed of four content areas that are broken down into 28 subtopic areas.

 The content areas of the PCOA are as follows:

 - Basic biomedical sciences (10% of the assessment)

 - Social, behavioral, and administrative sciences (22% of the assessment)

 - Clinical sciences (35% of the assessment)

 For a representative sample of the item types, download PCOA Sample Items.
 In addition, students will receive a link to the PCOA practice test a couple of weeks before test administration.
 This will help students become more familiar with the types of questions and the format of the test.